 The California Supreme Court in Flannel officially recognized and clarified the doctrine.
 It noted that in future cases (those after 1979) other courts in California should raise the issue whenever evidence supports it.10 The doctrine now has a long history of precedent in California, meaning acceptance by courts.11

-Strategies for asserting the doctrine include meeting its legal requirements and explaining the accused’s side of the story.
+Strategies for asserting the doctrine of imperfect self-defense include meeting its legal requirements and explaining the accused’s side of the story.

 Oftentimes, the accused will be arguing for complete self-defense.
 Imperfect self-defense is presented as a backup option.
 This is useful where the jury finds the accused’s beliefs or acts to be unreasonable but not amounting to the mental state necessary for murder.